Ashok-0003/repo-3/Overview/DevOps/Chatbot-Information-and-Deployment-Steps.md

 **Detailed instructions available on updating config entries below :** [Update config entries by referring this](https://dev.azure.com/TASMUCP/TASMU%20Central%20Platform/_wiki/wikis/TASMU-Central-Platform.wiki?wikiVersion=GBwikiMaster&_a=edit&pagePath=%2FOverview%2FDevOps%2FChatbot%20Information%20and%20Deployment%20Steps&pageId=123&anchor=updating-infra-repo-with-luis-and-qna-keys)
 **This pipeline should be triggered only once on first deployment**.

 2. Copy the config json generated in step 1 and update it to the app configuration of the infra repo so that the bot when deployed uses this app configuration.
+[Refer this](https://dev.azure.com/TASMUCP/TASMU%20Central%20Platform/_wiki/wikis/TASMU-Central-Platform.wiki?wikiVersion=GBwikiMaster&_a=edit&pagePath=%2FOverview%2FDevOps%2FChatbot%20Information%20and%20Deployment%20Steps&pageId=123&anchor=updating-infra-repo-with-luis-and-qna-keys).

 3. Update the LUIS instances in this portal with Authoring resource. (https://eu.luis.ai/)
 a. go to above url and then select directory and then choose authoring resource like image below.